farrajota/fastrcnn-example-torch/README.md

 # Fast R-CNN example code

-This example code showcases the use of the Fast R-CNN package for training and testing a network.
+This example code showcases the use of the Fast R-CNN package for training and testing a network for object detection.

 ## Installation